 KIIS programs are open to all undergraduate, graduate, and honors students (and those not currently enrolled in a college or university) age 18 years and older.
 Preference is given to students from KIIS consortium member institutions.
 KIIS welcomes appliocants from other North American colleges and universities to participate on our study abroad programs (students from non-consortium schools are considered on a space-available basis).

 Students on academic or disciplinary probation at their home institution are not permitted to participate on KIIS study abroad programs.

 Each KIIS student must take at least one three-credit course for academic credit during a summer program.
 Typically, most summer students take two three-credit courses (the program fee is the same).
 Winter students may only take one three-credit hour course.
 Semester students are required to take at least 12 credit hours.

 While the classroom experience abroad often differs greatly from that on U.S. campuses, KIIS adheres to all of the applicable regulations of its Sponsoring Institution, Western Kentucky University (WKU) and utilizes WKU's academic and accreditation standards from the Southern Association of Colleges and Schools (SACS).
 Each KIIS course totals at least 37.5 instruction hours.

-Note: with the exception of certain language courses, most KIIS summer courses do not have prerequisites.
+Note: with the exception of certain language courses, most KIIS summer and winter courses do not have prerequisites.
 Course offerings are subject to change according to enrollment.